joshmainini/Tech-Elevator-Exercises/M5W1D1-csharp-critter-vulnerabilities/README.md

 2. Exercise Prevent Session Fixation - Demonstrate how a session fixation attack could be executed.
 Fix vulnerability by creating a new session after successful login.
 Demonstrate that the session fixation vulnerability no longer exists

+Day 3

+1. Demonstrate that Critter does not enforce access control checks

+2. Implement a system that checks to make sure that the current user id in session matches the user id in the URL.
+This should be done using some kind of consistent method like a filter

+3. If an a user attempts to do something they're not authorized for, they get a 403 error.
+If an unauthenticated user attempts to do something they're not authorized for, they get redirected to the login page.
+This is to accomodate someone who's session expired and then clicked on a link or button.

+4. After authenticating, the user is redirected back to the resource of their original request.
+This should be implemented by passing a query string parameter to the login page in order to set up an insecure redirect

+5. Build "delete message" function - Build functionality to delete a message and do it with access control Review solution with them to make sure that they are accounting for a user's access to a particular message